Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Related Work

 \textbf{Deepfake Datasets.} The body of research in deepfake detection is driven by seminal datasets curated with different manipulation methods.
-A summary of the relevant datasets is presented in Table~\ref{table:dataset_info}.
-Korshunov and Marcel~\cite{korshunov_deepfakes_2018} curated one of the first deepfake datasets DF-TIMIT, where face-swapping was performed on VidTimit.
+A summary of the relevant datasets is presented in Table~\ref{tab:datasets}.
+Korshunov and Marcel~\cite{korshunov_deepfakes_2018} curated one of the first deepfake datasets, DF-TIMIT, where face-swapping was performed on VidTimit~\cite{sanderson_vidtimit_2009}.
 Down the lane, other important datasets such as UADFV~\cite{yang_exploring_2018}, FaceForensics++~\cite{rossler_faceforensics_2019}, and Google DFD~\cite{nick_contributing_2019} were introduced.
 Due to the complexity of face manipulation and limited availability of open-source face manipulation techniques, these datasets are fairly small in size~\cite{li_celeb-df_2020}.
-Facebook released a large sized dataset DFDC~\cite{dolhansky_deepfake_2020} in 2020 for the task of deepfake classification.
-Multiple face manipulation methods were used to generate a total of 128,154 videos including real videos of 3000 actors.
-DFDC~\cite{dolhansky_deepfake_2020} has become a mainstream benchmark dataset for the task of deepfake detection.
-With the progress in both audio and visual deepfake manipulation, post DFDC, several new datasets as Celeb-DF~\cite{li_celeb-df_2020}, DeeperForensics~\cite{jiang_deeperforensics-10_2020}, and WildDeepFake~\cite{zi_wilddeepfake_2020} were introduced.
-It is worth noting that all these datasets are designed for the binary task of deepfake classification and focus primarily on visual manipulation detection~\cite{chugh_not_2020}.
-In 2021, OpenForensics~\cite{le_openforensics_2021} dataset was introduced for spatial detection and segmentation.
-Bounding boxes and masks are provided for each video along with real or fake labels.
-The number of faces in each frame is more than one.
-Recently, FakeAVCeleb~\cite{khalid_fakeavceleb_2021} was released focusing on both face-swap and face-reenactment methods with manipulated audio and video.
+Facebook released a large-scale dataset DFDC~\cite{dolhansky_deepfake_2020} in 2020 for the task of deepfake classification.
+Multiple face manipulation methods generated 128,154 videos, including real videos of 3000 actors.
+DFDC has become a mainstream benchmark dataset for the task of deepfake detection.
+With the progress in both audio and visual deepfake manipulation, post DFDC, several new datasets including Celeb-DF~\cite{li_celeb-df_2020}, DeeperForensics~\cite{jiang_deeperforensics-10_2020}, and WildDeepFake~\cite{zi_wilddeepfake_2020} were introduced.
+All these datasets are designed for the binary task of deepfake classification and focus primarily on visual manipulation detection~\cite{chugh_not_2020}.
+In 2021, OpenForensics~\cite{le_openforensics_2021} dataset was introduced for spatial detection, segmentation and classification.
+Recently, FakeAVCeleb~\cite{khalid_fakeavceleb_2021} was released, focusing on both face-swap and face-reenactment methods with manipulated audio and video.
 ForgeryNet\cite{he_forgerynet_2021} is the latest contribution to the growing list of deepfake detection datasets.
-This large-scale dataset is also centered around video-only identity manipulation and is suitable for the tasks of video/image classification and spatial/temporal forgery localization.
+This large-scale dataset is also centered around video-only identity manipulation and is suitable for video/image classification and spatial/temporal forgery localization tasks.